iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 12.2.5
+- Adjusted how the AutoFavor and AutoRelease work, making them much more consistant now.

 Version 12.2.4
 - Fixed an issue where AutoRelease and AutoFavor would give an error under specific conditions.
 - Fixed Stoneskin and Sneak not using the Fast Cast set under specific conditions.